Gambling in Nigeria: Gambling law

 Gambling in Nigeria is regulated by the National Lottery Regulatory Commission and, for a long time, given the strong presence of the Catholic church in Nigerian civil society, it was discouraged and seen as an anti-social phenomenon.
 The lottery was legalized with the National Lottery Act, 2005 and gambling is defined by Chapter 22 of the Criminal Code Act enacted in 1990.
 Thanks to these new regulations, gambling has entered people's ordinary lives, with a focus on betting on the most popular sports in Nigeria.

-Several years back, many people in Nigeria perceived gambling as sinful.
-However, things are beginning to change now.
+Several years back, some people in Nigeria were believed to have perceived gambling as sinful.
 With most of the country's citizens being very religious, the current generation of Nigerian youths is generally more liberal and open to placing bets online.

 Technological development and exposure to social media have contributed to this shift toward more liberal thought in Nigeria.
 Sports betting, in particular, is no longer an activity that individuals undertake behind closed doors and is now acceptable in society.

 The law splits the games into two categories: The legal and illegal games.
 The legal games are lottery, land-based casino, and sports betting.
 Roulette, dice games, and non-skilled card games are illegal.
 The law regulates slot machine activity and only licensed operators can provide slot machine gambling.
 Money laundering activity is covered by the Money Laundering (Prohibition) Act, 2011.